Check out these simple and delicious smoked salmon pinwheels.

 Pretty impressive, huh?

-They are adapted from a recipe that caught my eye as I was thumbing through The New Holly Clegg Trim & Terrific Cookbook (Trim and Terrific) looking for an easy appetizer idea to make to take to friends who invited us for dinner last night.
+They are adapted from a recipe that caught my eye as I was thumbing through The New Holly Clegg Trim & Terrific Cookbook (Trim and Terrific) (affiliate link) looking for an easy appetizer idea to make to take to friends who invited us for dinner last night.

 I don’t make appetizers that often and when I do, it’s usually the same simple things – a bowl of mixed nuts, a low-fat dip and something for dunking in it, cheese and crackers or chips and salsa or guacamole – so coming up with the idea for these smoked salmon pinwheels took a fair amount of cookbook searching.

 I made several minor changes: substituting whole wheat lavash from Trader Joes for tortillas; chopped green onion for red onion; and adding fresh dill in the spread and as a garnish for the top of each pinwheel.

 These smoked salmon pinwheels were really easy to make.
 You just mix together the smoked salmon spread ingredients, spread it on the lavash…